 Georgia Requires Wills to be Filed with the Probate Court

-A will is a common estate planning tool that enables people to list their preferences about distributing their assets after death.
-It provides the probate court with guidance on overseeing the estate and how to handle any disputes over the will itself.
+A will is a common estate planning tool that enables people to list their wishes about how their assets should be distributed after death.
+The will provides the probate court with guidance on overseeing the estate and how to handle any disputes over the will itself.
 When a person creates a will, he or she typically names a person to serve as their executor or personal representative.
-They are responsible for filing the will to start the probate process, handling any debts, and settling the estate.
-But what happens if the will is not filed for probate?
+The executor is responsible for filing the will, starting the probate process, handling any debts, and settling the estate.
+But what happens if the will is not filed?